binsync/binsync.net/_docs/use_guide/creating-bs-proj.md

 1. Make a GitHub repo; it does not matter if you init it or add a README
 <img src="/assets/img/demo4.png" width="50%" height="50%">

-2. Copy the SSH url from the next page; It would look something like: `git@github.com:mahaloz/my_binsync_project.git`
+2. Copy the SSH or HTTPS URL from the next page; It would look something like: `git@github.com:mahaloz/my_binsync_project.git`

 3. Open a binary in your decompiler of choice; we will use `fauxware` again from the `example.bsproj` in intall.